London Conference of 1830: Dutch response

 The Dutch were strongly opposed to Belgian independence, launching an unsuccessful invasion in 1831.
-Not until 1839 did the Dutch accept the decision of the London Conference and recognize Belgian independence.
+Not until 1839 did the Dutch accept the decision of the London Conference and recognise Belgian independence.

 Winners and losers

 Fishman says that the London Conference was "an extraordinarily successful conference" because it "provided the institutional framework through which the leading powers of the time safeguarded the peace of Europe".
 G. M. Trevelyan from a British standpoint called it "one of the most beneficent and difficult feats ever accomplished by our diplomacy"; while the French too saw their goal of an independent Belgium, which was peacefully accepted by the other Great Powers, as being achieved.

 However, historians of both Belgium and the Netherlands have largely ignored it.
 Dutch historians see it as their nadir in the 19th century, for the loss of the southern territories shook the nation's confidence.
-Belgian historians see the result not as a victory, says Fishman, but as a frustrating and humiliating experience, involving the loss of territory in Luxemburg and Limburg under the settlement terms, in which the great powers allowed Belgium to come into existence.
+Belgian historians see the result not as a victory, says Fishman, but as a frustrating and humiliating experience, involving the loss of territory in Luxembourg and Limburg under the settlement terms, in which the great powers allowed Belgium to come into existence.